 Drink match Stone & Wood Jasper Ale, Byron Bay, NSW (500 ml, $7)

 Heat oil in a wok or saucepan over medium heat.
 Add prawn heads and squash with the back of a ladle to release juices.
-Add 1 litre water and simmer for 10 minutes.
+Add 1 litre of water and simmer for 10 minutes.
 Meanwhile, peel and clean prawns (see Note).

 Remove stock from heat and strain into a clean saucepan, discarding solids.
 Return stock to medium heat, then add galangal, lemongrass, lime leaves and chillies.
-Simmer for 5 minutes to infuse broth.
+Simmer for 5 minutes to infuse the broth.
 Add prawns and mushrooms, and simmer for 4 minutes or until prawns are just cooked.
 Stir in lime juice and fish sauce, then serve soup immediately.

 • Macadamia oil is available from delis, specialist food shops and select greengrocers.

 • Galangal, lemongrass, makrut lime leaves and Thai scud chillies are available from Asian food shops and select greengrocers.